SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ---
 layout: guides
-title: WebSphere Application Server V7 and V8
+title: WebSphere Application Server V8
 summary: The WebSphere Application Server provides a comprehensive framework for application and integration middleware that is compliant with the Java Enterprise Edition computing platform.
 Solace provides a Java Connector Architecture (JCA) compliant Resource Adapter that may be deployed to the WebSphere application server providing enterprise applications with connectivity to the Solace PubSub+ message broker.
 icon: ibm-websphere.png
 links: